Filek-Zelebi

-Filek-Zelebi (Φιλέκ-Τζελεμπί) is a modern Greek folktale from Crete, collected by Austrian consul Johann Georg von Hahn and published in the 19th century.
-The tale is related to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband, where a heroine loses her husband and must search for him.
+Filek-Zelebi (Φιλέκ-Τζελεμπί) is a modern Greek folktale from Crete, collected by Austrian consul Johann Georg von Hahn and published in the 19th century, in that a maiden marries a mysterious youth who has a padlock on his body; the maiden opens it and finds people inside it, which causes her husband to banish her; she later takes shelter with her sisters-in-law and gives birth to a son with a padlock on his body.

+The tale is related to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband, in that a human girl marries a supernatural or enchanted husband, loses him and must search for him.
+Similar stories have been collected from oral tradition across the Mediterranean, in Greece and Asia Minor, and in North Africa.